 A.7.7.15.1.1 Test Purpose and Environment

 The purpose of this test is to verify that the L1-RSRP measurement accuracy is within the specified limits.
-This test will verify the requirements in clause [10.1.20.x] for inter-frequency L1-RSRP measurements based on SSB with the testing configurations for NR cells in Table A.7.7.15.1.1-1.
+This test will verify the requirements in clause10.1.20B.1.1] for inter-frequency L1-RSRP measurements based on SSB with the testing configurations for NR cells in Table A.7.7.15.1.1-1.

 Prior to the start of the test,